geodynamics/aspect/cookbooks/tian_parameterization_kinematic_slab/doc/tian_parameterization_kinematic_slab.md

 is imposed with a layered composition consisting of 5 km of sediment, 7 km of mid-ocean ridge basalt (MORB), and 8 km of gabbro.
 For numerical stability, the slab is dry for t <= 100 kyr.
 For t > 100 kyr, the incoming lithologies on the left boundary become hydrated, carrying 3 wt% water in sediment, 2 wt% water in MORB, and 1 wt% water in gabbro.
-The boundary velocities are all kinematically prescribed, for 0 <= y <= 20km, the velocity is set to 5 cm/yr, and for y > 20km the velocity linearly decreases from 5 cm/yr at the slab surface to 2 cm/yr at the top boundary.
+The boundary velocities are all kinematically prescribed, for 0 <= y <= 20 km, the velocity is set to 5 cm/yr, and for y > 20 km the velocity linearly decreases from 5 cm/yr at the slab surface to 2 cm/yr at the top boundary.
 A schematic diagram showing where the model is in the context of a generic subduction zone is shown in {numref}`fig:schematic-diagram-overview`, and a schematic diagram of the model setup is shown in {numref}`fig:schematic-diagram-model`

 :::{note}